MQTTCool/auth-hook-example/README.md

 * Compatible with MQTT.Cool SDK for Web Clients version 1.0.0 or newer.
 * Compatible with MQTT.Cool SDK for Java Hooks version 1.0.0 or newer.
-* Compatible with MQTT.Cool since version 1.x.x.
+* Compatible with MQTT.Cool since version 2.0.0 or newer.